-Los Angeles celebrates Gay Pride in early June (June 7 to 9 in 2013), to honor what many consider to be one of the foremost events in the history of lesbian and gay rights, the Stonewall Riots, which took place on June 28, 1969 at Manhattan's Stonewall gay bar.
-Los Angeles Gay Pride was begun just a year after Stonewall, in 1970, and has been growing stronger every year since - this year will be the 43rd anniversary of Los Angeles Gay Pride, or "LA PRIDE," as its organizers officially call it.
+Los Angeles celebrates Gay Pride in early June (June 6 to 8 in 2014), to honor what many consider to be one of the foremost events in the history of lesbian and gay rights, the Stonewall Riots, which took place on June 28, 1969 at Manhattan's Stonewall gay bar.
+Los Angeles Gay Pride was begun just a year after Stonewall, in 1970, and has been growing stronger every year since - this year will be the 44th anniversary of Los Angeles Gay Pride, or "LA PRIDE," as its organizers officially call it.
 It's produced by Christopher Street West and takes place in L.A.'s most gay-identified area, the city of West Hollywood.
-There's usually a fun celeb parade Grand Marshall - last year it was actress Molly Ringwald.

 The L.A.
 Pride Festival occurs over Saturday (from noon until midnight) and Sunday (from 11 am till 11 pm) in the heart of West Hollywood at West Hollywood Park (along the west side of San Vicente Boulevard between Santa Monica Boulevard and Melrose Avenue).
 This festival, with an admission price of $20 per day (you can buy tix from the official Pride site), features nearly 200 community and gay-friendly business exhibitors, plus plenty of entertainment on a variety of stages.
 Headliners this year include Chiddy Bang, Ciara, Kerli, Kat Deluna, the Pointer Sisters, and dozens of other luminaries.

 During the evenings of Gay Pride, a much sexier event called Erotic City, is back this year as one of the festivals main pavilions.
 Any type of attire is welcome at this salacious little fete, and rubber, leather, and fetishwear are encouraged.